gDeep1/gDeep1/README.md

 🔭 Development: A labour tracking application that logs working hours of workforce automatically

-🌱 Learning: SwiftUI and frameworks like Combine
+🌱 Learning: SwiftUI and frameworks like Combine, Using github to show personal projects

 🤔 Looking: To join or build iOS community